AdPageGroup/AdPageMagento/USAGE.md

 - **Container HEAD code**: The HEAD code found in the trytagging dashboard.
 Excluding script tags only what is inside the script tag.
 - **Container URL**: The URL you connected in the trytagging dashboard.
 - **Debug**: Enable this for additional debugging in a logfile and the browser console.
+- **Choose script placement**: Setting this option to YES will remove the tracking script from the page.
+Only use this option if you want to choose where the script is placed in the page.
+This option is not recommended for most users.

 # Tip: Browser extension
 Use the [DataLayer